manueldeutsch/bucket/README.md

 ## 🚿 Tools

-It just uses **Parcel** and will automatically optimize the CSS and JavaScript files.
+It just uses **parcel** and will automatically optimize the CSS and JavaScript files.

 ## 🧼 Style Helper